emma-k-alexandra/RelativeDateView/README.md

 An autoupdating SwiftUI view for displaying time relative to a `Date`.

+# Important!

+Apple implemented the [`relative`](https://developer.apple.com/documentation/swiftui/text/datestyle/relative) `Text.DateStyle` in 2020 for iOS 14, macOS 11, etc. See if this DateStyle solves your use case first!

 ## Examples

 For a `Date` that's 1 minute in the past, display "1 minute ago".